terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/standard-plus-vsi/README.md

-# IBM Cloud Solution for Power Virtual Server with VPC Landing Zone Quickstart Variation
+# IBM Cloud Solution for Power Virtual Server with VPC Landing Zone Quickstart (Standard plus VSI) Variation

 This example sets up the following infrastructure:
 - A **VPC Infrastructure** with the following components: